MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

    - Force shown: Always show extension on the toolbar.
 Users won't be able to hide it from the toolbar.

 1. Select **Save**.

+#### Manage sidebar apps

+To manage sidebar apps for a profile, go to the profile and navigate to the **Extensions** pivot.
+You can allow, block, or force enable specific sidebar apps.

+Use the following steps to manage sidebar apps:

+1. Select **Add extension**.
+1. Under **Add an extension**, navigate to the **Sidebar apps** pivot and select an app.
+1. Select **Add**.

+After adding a sidebar app, you can configure its installation policy to Allow, Block, or Force.

 ## Configure Microsoft Edge to use a configuration profile